Mohammed24N/example.skills/index.md

     <section id="overview">
         <h2>Welcome to the Website.</h2>
-        <p>Welcome to the website "Artifacts Found on a Sony PlayStation 3 Console.
-This website will go over the possible artifacts that can be pulled from a Playstation 3, including the history behind the console and other forms of data that can be pulled from the console.</p>
+        <p>Welcome to the website "The Challenges of PS3 Digital Forensics".
+This website will go over the challenges that revolve around decrypting a PS3 Hard Drive.
+The Website will go over techniques attempted in order to decrypt the Hard Drive, the PS3 Hard Drive structure and the challenges and findings that were found upon research.</p>
     </section>

     <footer>